Flutter-gg-1/Project-6/README.md

 - **SnackBar**: The `SnackBar` is used to show error messages to the users.

 - **BottomNavigationBar**: The `BottomNavigationBar` is used to navigate between different sections of the app, such as the Feed, Saved Items, and Profile.

-- **BottomSheet**: The `BottomSheet` widget is used to present a sliding panel from the bottom of the screen.

 - **Builder**: The `Builder` widget is used to create a new context for the child widget.